sagarshah97/cobblr/README.md

 ## Frontend and Backend Deployment

 - The frontend and backend has been deployed to [Netlify](https://app.netlify.com/).
-- This deployment is supported via CI/CD on main branch.
+- This deployment is supported via CI/CD on the main branch and YML file can be found at `.gitlab-ci.yml`.

 ## Built With